Blue Bell reveals limited-time ice cream flavor with a coffee kick

-LITTLE ROCK, Ark. – Fans of Blue Bell’s coffee flavor now have another one to get hooked on this summer
+(KARK) – Fans of Blue Bell’s coffee flavor now have another one to get hooked on this summer.

 Blue Bell announced their new flavor, Java Jolt, has officially hit store shelves across the nation.